dacodekid/dacodekid.com/content/gist/business-analysis/tools-techniques/kano-analysis.md

 Question: What is the primary purpose of Kano Analysis in product development?
 A: To determine the financial budget for each feature
 B: To understand customer perceptions of different features
-C: To create a legal framework for customer agreements
+C: To create a legal framework for customer agreements and contracts
 D: To track the performance of the sales team
 Answer: B
 Explanation: Kano Analysis is primarily used in product development to understand customer perceptions and preferences regarding various features of a product or service, allowing for effective evaluation and prioritization of these features.

 Question: In Kano Analysis, what are "Basic Features" characterized by?
-A: They significantly increase customer satisfaction when present
+A: They significantly increase customer satisfaction when present but aren't missed if absent
 B: They are considered essential but don't boost satisfaction significantly
 C: They are unexpected and provide a 'wow' factor
 D: They actively reduce customer satisfaction when present